cristian-ion/cristian-ion.github.io/README.md

 ## Professional Summary
 Hello, I'm Cristian.\
-I'm a software engineer with over 8 years of professional experience building innovative and elegant solutions using solid technical skills.
+I'm a software engineer with over 8 years of professional experience in research and development building innovative and elegant solutions using solid technical skills.
 My expertise lies in developing optimized backends with high throughput and low latency.
 My projects usually involve asynchronous data processing and machine learning as part of a complex system.
-I am passionate about my work and always put in my best effort in tackling difficult problems, learning from mistakes and others, and helping improve the products by having initiative.
+I am passionate about my work and always put in my best effort in tackling difficult problems, and helping improve the products by having initiative.

-* Good understanding of agile methodologies (Scrum, Kanban)
-* Strong knowledge of advanced Python areas
-* Strong knowledge of algorithms, machine learning, and computer vision.
-* Unit testing experience
-* Experience with debugging, profiling and optimisation
-* Thinking at scale, and with high availability, high throughput, and low latency.
-* Experience with asynchronous data processing in Python and NodeJS.
-* Experience with SQL and NoSQL databases.
-* Can work with cross-team members on large and complex projects
-* Thriving in complex situations and coming up with elegant solutions
-* Sufficient English level for communication (verbal and written) for advanced technical discussions and communications at work.
-* Fast research and learning skills

 ## Employment History
 - Bitdefender (2015-2022), Software Engineer